DouglasFireDept/Constitution/5-article.md

 ## Article V - Number of Members

-This fire department shall have a limit of 25 members.
+This fire department shall have a limit of twenty-five (25) members.